top of page

 The rear seats fold in a 60/40 split and the front passenger seat moves forward and tilts downward in typical Volvo tradition to enable more items to be carried.
 Upfront, there’s a small frunk for additional storage.

-Lightning and Sound
+Lighting and Sound

-Ambient lights are recessed within the door indentation panels and under the dash to illuminate the interior.
-There are 5 lighting options including Archipelago, Nordic Twilight, Midsummer, Northern Lights, and Forest Bath.
+Ambient lights are recessed within the door indentation panels and under the dash.

-Audiophiles will appreciate the optional Harman Kardon Premium Sound system which neatly integrates 5 speakers within a soundbar at the top of the dash below the windshield.
+Audiophiles will appreciate the optional Harman Kardon Premium Sound system, which neatly integrates 5 speakers within a soundbar at the top of the dash below the windshield.
 The system provides state-of-the-art audio performance via 9 speakers, 3 modes, and a 1040W amplifier.

 Scandinavian Minimalism Gone Too Far?